 Most importantly, Lexical's design philosophy aligns with cross-platform development: separate core logic from platform-specific rendering.

-Our editor lives in three npm packages within our monorepo (see our monorepo architecture post):
+Our editor lives in two npm packages plus a set of Expo DOM Components inside the mobile app (see our monorepo architecture post):

 packages/

-└── lexical-editor-expo/ # Mobile implementation (React Native)This architecture enforces separation of concerns:
+└── common/ # Mobile DOM theme/config (consumes lexical-common)This architecture enforces separation of concerns:

 Package 1: lexical-common (Platform-Agnostic Core)